TGAC/COPO-documentation/advanced/project_setup/copo-project-setup-linux.rst

 :abbr:`VSCode (Visual Studio Code)` is a lightweight but powerful source code editor which runs on your desktop and is available on Windows, macOS and Linux.

-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
+It comes with built-in support for JavaScript (JS), TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).

 Visit `VSCode website <https://code.visualstudio.com/download>`__ to download an appropriate version for your